Protect Your Child’s Health

 Will my sleep apnea symptoms go away after my pregnancy?

-Sleep apnea symptoms may subside after your pregnancy or persist in the years that follow.
+Sleep apnea symptoms may either subside after your pregnancy or persist in the years that follow.
 Since it’s easy enough to discontinue treatment should your sleep apnea disappear, it’s always wise to treat symptoms while they are present.
 Appropriate care helps protect the health of both you and your unborn child and noninvasive therapies are easy to maintain for as long as you experience sleep apnea.

 How common is sleep apnea during pregnancy?